benmfaul/XRTB/README.md

 INITIALIZING THE DISTRIBUTED DATABASE
 =====================================
-The RTB4FFREE uses a shared JAVA ConcurrentHashMap based in Redisson, that allows all bidders to have access to the advertising campaigns.
+The RTB4FFREE uses a shared JAVA ConcurrentHashMap backed in Aerospike, that allows all bidders to have access to the advertising campaigns.
 Likely this would be replaced by your own DBMS, but for RTB4FREE we simply uSE THE SHARED OBJECT.
-Before RTB4FREE can be used, the database has to be loaded into REDIS first.
+Before RTB4FREE can be used, the database has to be loaded into Aerospike first.
 This is done with:

 	$cd XRTB
 	$tools/load-database

-This will load XRTB/database.json file into the Redis system running on localhost.
+This will load XRTB/database.json file into the Aerospike system running on localhost.
 To change the parameters of DbTools, look at the JAVADOC in target/site/tools/DbTools.html

-The database in Redis is where all the User/Campaign records are stored, but, then to run these campaigns, you must tell the bidders to pull these campaigns into their local memory (using a Redis command).
-The database in Redis is the static location for the Users and their Campaigns.
+The database in Aerospke is where all the User/Campaign records are stored, but, then to run these campaigns, you must tell the bidders to pull these campaigns into their local memory (using a ZeroMQ command).
+The database  is the static location for the Users and their Campaigns.
 To 'run' a campaign' you load it into the bidders local memory.
 All the bidders have a  ConcurrentHashMap that comprises this database, and it is shared across all the bidders.

 In a commercial setting, you would likely replace this Database part of RTB4FREE with your own database management system.